-Build on the European Union's current Code of Practice tested by platforms and the outcomes of academic research regarding: community guidelines, fact checking, certification, bot takedowns, algorithmic moderation, political advertising, verification procedures, transparency and remediation.

-Work toward harmonisation at the international level of legislation governing the obligations incumbent on platforms.

-Law and cyberspace
+• Build on the European Union's current code of good practices, the good practices tested by platforms and the outcomes of academic research regarding: community guidelines, fact checking, certification, bot takedowns, algorithmic moderation, political advertising, verification procedures, transparency and remediation. • Work toward harmonisation at the international level of legislation governing the obligations incumbent on platforms.
+Law and cyberspace 16.
+Retain Article 27 of the 29 July 1881 Press Law as currently worded, as: